All Episodes

 It's obviously complicated.

-So she's trying to get a license to practice law, and there's confusion because she's saying she's a citizen of the United States, but she might not realize just yesterday that was redefined completely.
+So she's trying to get a license to practice law and there's confusion because she's saying she's a citizen of the United States, but she might not realize just yesterday that was redefined completely.

 And so he's saying that she was a citizen of Vermont, probably her birth state, but then she's also saying she lives in Illinois.

-As regards to the provision of the Constitution that citizens of each state shall be entitled to all the privileges and immunities of citizens in the several states, the plaintiff in her affidavit has stated very clearly a case to which it is inapplicable.
+As regards to the provision of the constitution that citizens of each state shall be entitled to all the privileges and immunities of citizens in the several states, the plaintiff in her affidavit has stated very clearly a case to which it is inapplicable.

 The protection designed by that clause, meaning the 14th Amendment, as has been repeatedly held, has no application to a citizen of the state whose laws are being complained of.

-If a plaintiff was a citizen of the state of Illinois, that provision of the Constitution, meaning the 14th Amendment, gave her no protection against its courts or its legislation.
+If a plaintiff was a citizen of the state of Illinois, That provision of the Constitution, meaning the 14th Amendment, gave her no protection againstctions under the 14th Amendment, you also have no duties under the 14th Amendment.

 Taxation, driver's licenses, fishing licenses, business licenses, license to practice law, license to practice medicine, license to do anything is all under the 14th Amendment.